jaybee-dev/grid-masonry/README.md

 # Grid Masonry

-Example of masonry style with grid
+Example of masonry style.

+GRID is used, and full responsive.